Batch Spec YAML Reference

 workspaces

-to be executed for each project instead of once per repository.
+The optional workspaces property allows users to define where projects are located in repositories and cause the steps to be executed for each project instead of once per repository.
 That allows easier creation of multiple changesets in large repositories.

-Defining JavaScript projects that live in a monorepo by using the location of the package.json
+Defining JavaScript projects that live in a monorepo by using the location of the package.json file as the root for each project:

-YAMLon: - repository: github.com/sourcegraph/sourcegraph workspaces: - rootAtLocationOf: package.json in: github.com/sourcegraph/sourcegraph changesetTemplate: # [...] # Since a changeset is uniquely identified by its repository and its # branch we need to ensure that each changesets has a unique branch name. # We can use templating and helper functions get the `path` in which # the `steps` executed and turn that into a branch name: branch: my-multi-workspace-batch-change-${{ replace steps.path "/" "-"}}
+on: - repository: github.com/sourcegraph/sourcegraph workspaces: - rootAtLocationOf: package.json in: github.com/sourcegraph/sourcegraph changesetTemplate: # [...] # Since a changeset is uniquely identified by its repository and its # branch we need to ensure that each changesets has a unique branch name. # We can use templating and helper functions get the `path` in which # the `steps` executed and turn that into a branch name: branch: my-multi-workspace-batch-change-${{ replace steps.path "/" "-"}}

 Using templating to produce a unique branch name in repositories with workspaces and repositories without workspaces:

-YAMLon: - repository: github.com/sourcegraph/sourcegraph - repository: github.com/sourcegraph/src-cli workspaces: - rootAtLocationOf: package.json in: github.com/sourcegraph/sourcegraph changesetTemplate: # [...] # Since the steps in `github.com/sourcegraph/src-cli` are executed in the # root, where path is"", we can use `join_if` to drop it from the branch name # if it's a blank string: branch: ${{ join_if "-" "my-multi-workspace-batch-change" (replace steps.path "/" "-") }}
+on: - repository: github.com/sourcegraph/sourcegraph - repository: github.com/sourcegraph/src-cli workspaces: - rootAtLocationOf: package.json in: github.com/sourcegraph/sourcegraph changesetTemplate: # [...] # Since the steps in `github.com/sourcegraph/src-cli` are executed in the # root, where path is"", we can use `join_if` to drop it from the branch name # if it's a blank string: branch: ${{ join_if "-" "my-multi-workspace-batch-change" (replace steps.path "/" "-") }}

 Defining where Go, JavaScript, and Rust projects live in multiple repositories:

-YAMLworkspaces: - rootAtLocationOf: go.mod in: github.com/sourcegraph/go-* - rootAtLocationOf: package.json in: github.com/sourcegraph/*-js onlyFetchWorkspace: true - rootAtLocationOf: Cargo.toml in: github.com/rusty-org/* changesetTemplate: # [...] branch: ${{ join_if "-" "my-multi-workspace-batch-change" (replace steps.path "/" "-") }}
+workspaces: - rootAtLocationOf: go.mod in: github.com/sourcegraph/go-* - rootAtLocationOf: package.json in: github.com/sourcegraph/*-js onlyFetchWorkspace: true - rootAtLocationOf: Cargo.toml in: github.com/rusty-org/* changesetTemplate: # [...] branch: ${{ join_if "-" "my-multi-workspace-batch-change" (replace steps.path "/" "-") }}

-to dynamically create unique branch names:
+Using steps.outputs to dynamically create unique branch names:

-YAML# [...] on: # Find all repositories with a package.json file - repositoriesMatchingQuery: repohasfile:package.json workspaces: # Define that workspaces have their root folder at the location of the # package.json files - rootAtLocationOf: package.json in: "*" steps: # [... steps that produce changes ...] # Run `jq` to extract the "name" from the package.json - run: jq -j .name package.json container: jiapantw/jq-alpine:latest outputs: # Set outputs.packageName to stdout of this step's `run` command. packageName: value: ${{ step.stdout }} changesetTemplate: # [...] # Use `outputs` variables to create a unique branch name per changeset: branch: my-batch-change-${{ outputs.projectName }}
+# [...] on: # Find all repositories with a package.json file - repositoriesMatchingQuery: repohasfile:package.json workspaces: # Define that workspaces have their root folder at the location of the # package.json files - rootAtLocationOf: package.json in: "*" steps: # [... steps that produce changes ...] # Run `jq` to extract the "name" from the package.json - run: jq -j .name package.json container: jiapantw/jq-alpine:latest outputs: # Set outputs.packageName to stdout of this step's `run` command. packageName: value: ${{ step.stdout }} changesetTemplate: # [...] # Use `outputs` variables to create a unique branch name per changeset: branch: my-batch-change-${{ outputs.projectName }}

-Create changesets only on workspaces defined within subdirectories using if:
+Create changesets only on workspaces defined within subdirectories using if::

-YAMLname: test-in description: what happens in `in`? on: - repository: github.com/sourcegraph/sourcegraph workspaces: - rootAtLocationOf: package.json in: github.com/sourcegraph/sourcegraph onlyFetchWorkspace: true steps: | - run: | | | echo Path is: ${{ steps.path }} | tee path.txt | container: alpine:3 # Only creates changesets in subdirectories of client containing package.json files if: ${{ matches steps.path "client*" }} changesetTemplate: title: Test `in` body: what happens in `in`? branch: test-in-${{ replace "/" "-" steps.path }} commit: message: Test in
+name: test-in description: what happens in `in`? on: - repository: github.com/sourcegraph/sourcegraph workspaces: - rootAtLocationOf: package.json in: github.com/sourcegraph/sourcegraph onlyFetchWorkspace: true steps: | - run: | | | echo Path is: ${{ steps.path }} | tee path.txt | container: alpine:3 # Only creates changesets in subdirectories of client containing package.json files if: ${{ matches steps.path "client*" }} changesetTemplate: title: Test `in` body: what happens in `in`? branch: test-in-${{ replace "/" "-" steps.path }} commit: message: Test in

 workspaces.rootAtLocationOf

 The full name of the file that sits at the root of one or more workspaces in a given repository.
-Sourcegraph Code Search is used to find the location of files with this name in the repositories returned by on
+Sourcegraph Code Search is used to find the location of files with this name in the repositories returned by on.

 For example, in a repository with the following files:

-packages/sourcegraph-ui/package.json
+• packages/sourcegraph-ui/package.json

-packages/sourcegraph-test-helper/package.json
+• packages/sourcegraph-test-helper/package.json

 the workspace configuration

-YAMLworkspaces: - rootAtLocationOf: package.json in: "*"
+workspaces: - rootAtLocationOf: package.json in: "*"

-Would create two changesets in the repository, one in packages/sourcegraph-ui
+Would create two changesets in the repository, one in packages/sourcegraph-ui and one in packages/sourcegraph-test-helper.

 workspaces.in